-When it comes to getting into a new vehicle, you’ve got a choice to make: are you buying it or leasing it?
+When getting into a new vehicle, you’ve got a choice: are you buying it or leasing it?
 Both options have certain advantages and disadvantages and may be a good or bad fit for you, depending on your situation.
 You’ll want to ask yourself some questions before moving ahead with one option or the other.

 How Many Miles Do You Expect to Drive per Year?

 All automotive lease contracts come with mileage restrictions.
 Keeping the vehicles under certain annual mileage caps allows the dealerships to get premium resale after the lease.
 A three-year-old pre-owned vehicle with 30,000 miles will command a much better price than the same vehicle with 50,000 miles on it.
-If you make too many trips, you may find yourself getting payments lumped on at the end of the lease, potentially thousands of dollars.
-However, if you don’t plan on driving much, this won’t come into play.
+If you make too many trips, you may get payments lumped on at the end of the lease, potentially thousands of dollars.
+However, this won’t come into play if you don’t plan on driving much.

-Straight out buying the vehicle, on the other hand, means you can drive it to your heart’s content!
+However, buying the vehicle means you can drive it to your heart’s content!
 It’s your vehicle to do as you wish, so if you want to put on 15,000-20,000 miles per year, you’re free to do so.
 For folks who have long daily commutes or go on road trips often, buying means you won’t be logging your miles and keeping an eye on whether or not you can make a trip and risk having to pay hundreds extra on the lease.